Fix: UnhandledPromiseRejectionWarning / UnhandledPromiseRejection

 Why This Happens

 Every Promise can be in one of three states: pending, fulfilled, or rejected.
-When a Promise rejects — a network request fails, a database query errors, or you explicitly call reject() — Node.js or the browser looks for a rejection handler.
+When a Promise rejects — a network request fails, a database query errors, or you explicitly call reject() — the runtime looks for a rejection handler attached to that promise either via .catch(), the second argument to .then(), or a surrounding try/catch around await.
+If it finds one, the rejection is “handled” and execution continues normally.
+If it does not find one within the same microtask tick, the runtime queues an unhandledRejection event.

 - Missing